Quiet Spaces & Sensory Breaks at Disneyland Paris – Full Guide

 5. Avoid joining another queue right away

-6. Use a comfort item, toy or tablet
+6. Use a comfort item, toy, headphones or tablet

 7. Consider skipping fireworks or parades that night